Knorsker/Knorsker.github.io/_posts/2024-03-12-First-Post.markdown

 date:   2024-03-12 09:47:07 +0100
 categories: jekyll update
 ---
-# Exploring the Intersection of Social Data and Visualization: A Student's Perspective

 Hey there, fellow learners!
 Are you ready to dive into the exciting world of social data and visualization?
 As a student navigating this course, I wanted to share my thoughts and experiences with you all.